AndreYin/c3_steam_export_guide/docs/steam-export/default/webview2-cef.md

 2. Open your project in Construct 3
 3. Go to **Menu** → **View** → **Addon Manager**
 4. Click **Install new addon** and select the downloaded `.c3addon` file
-5. Restart Construct 3 if prompted
+5. Restart Construct 3 when prompted

 ## Step 2: Configure the Steamworks Addon